dylibso/mcpx4j/examples/README.md

 This directory contains examples of how to use the MCPX4J library with different frameworks.

-Install the top-level with `mvn install` before running these examples.
+Install the top-level with `./mvnw install` before running these examples.